 - a public hearing to confirm the categorisation of the land, identify issues and consult on details of the Peel Park master plan.
-Specific invitations were mailed to local interest groups and residents. - written request for comment and face-to-face meetings with representatives of four local Aboriginal organisations to confirm the significance of some of the land and seek input on management strategies. - written notice to the Director-General of the NSW National Parks and Wildlife Service of the intention to declare part of the land as an area of cultural significance. - face-to-face meetings with the Hawkesbury Sports Council. - the statutory requirements for exhibition and consideration of submissions.
+Specific invitations were mailed to local interest groups and residents.
+An on-line survey was also conducted. - written request for comment and face-to-face meetings with representatives of four local Aboriginal organisations to confirm the significance of some of the land and seek input on management strategies. - written notice to the Director-General of the NSW National Parks and Wildlife Service of the intention to declare part of the land as an area of cultural significance. - face-to-face meetings with the Hawkesbury Sports Council. - the statutory requirements for exhibition and consideration of submissions. - Three community meetings/workshop, an on-line survey and 8 stakeholder phone interviews were conducted as part of the Peel Park Masterplan review between November 2017 and August 2018.
+All adjoining neighbours, local residents and future residents were invited to participate.